While overall check use has declined over the past ten years, business-to-business check payments are still going strong and even increasing in value.

 Our MICR Check Printing Solutions

 At Source Technologies, we understand the regulations in place that govern the financial industry and your check printing operations.
-With magnetic ink required for check legitimacy, it is critical your business complies with the standards.
-Contact us today to learn how our MICR check printer solutions and MICR toner cartridges offer your business the most security available today.
+With magnetic ink required for check legitimacy, it’s critical that you comply with the standards.
+We’ve built our technology around the importance of the MICR line for secure and efficient check and document printing and processing.
+Contact us today to learn how our MICR printers and toner cartridges can benefit you.